nathakits/covid-tracker-twitter-bot/README.md

 https://twitter.com/THVaccinecount

 ## Installation
-The project is separated into 2 sections.
-The main Figma code and the UI which is based on Vue and Tailwind.

 ### Twitter Developer API
 This project uses Twitter developer API so you need to get a Twitter developer account.